Skip to content

 What is the difference between supabase db push and supabase db pull?

-db push applies local migration files to a remote database. db pull does the reverse — it reads the remote schema and generates a local migration file capturing any differences.
-Use push for deploying changes, pull for syncing dashboard edits into your migration history.
+`db push` applies local migration files to a remote database. `db pull` reads the remote schema and generates a local migration capturing any differences.
+Your agent uses `push` to deploy changes and `pull` to sync dashboard edits into your migration history.
+Always use `--use-migra` with `db diff` for clean output.

 Last verified: Mar 14, 2026